radixhound/marksmith/README.md

 ## Try Avo ⭐️

 If you enjoyed this gem try out [Avo](https://github.com/avo-hq/avo).
-It doubles engineering speed without hiring extra engineers.
+It doubles your engineering speed without hiring extra developers.
 Teams build Internal Tools, Admin Panels, Content Management Systems, CRMs, and other types of Business Apps 10x faster on top of Ruby on Rails using Avo.

 ## Troubleshooting